-The OPA161x series op amps have excellent distortion characteristics.
-THD + Noise is below 0.00008% (G = +1, V_O = $3V{RMS}$, BW = 80kHz) throughout the audio frequency range, 20Hz to 20kHz, with a $2k\Omega$ load (see Figure 7 for characteristic performance).
+The OPA160x series op amps have excellent distortion characteristics.
+THD + noise is below 0.00008% (G = +1, $V_O$ = $3V{RMS}$ , BW = 80kHz) throughout the audio frequency range, 20Hz to 20kHz, with a $2k\Omega$ load (see Figure 7 for characteristic performance).

-The distortion produced by OPA1611 series op amps is below the measurement limit of many commercially available distortion analyzers.
-However, a special test circuit (such as Figure 33 shows) can be used to extend the measurement capabilities.
+The distortion produced by the OPA160x series op amps is below the measurement limit of many commercially available distortion analyzers.
+However, a special test circuit (such as Figure 35 shows) can be used to extend the measurement capabilities.

 Op amp distortion can be considered an internal error source that can be referred to the input.
-Figure 33 shows a circuit that causes the op amp distortion to be 101 times (or approximately 40dB) greater than that normally produced by the op amp.
-The addition of R_3 to the otherwise standard noninverting amplifier configuration alters the feedback factor or noise gain of the circuit.
-The closed-loop gain is unchanged, but the feedback available for error correction is reduced by a factor of 101, thus extending the resolution by 101.
-Note that the input signal and load applied to the op amp are the same as with conventional feedback without R_3 .
-The value of R_3 should be kept small to minimize its effect on the distortion measurements.
+Figure 35 shows a circuit that causes the op amp distortion to be gained up (refer to the table in Figure 35 for the distortion gain factor for various signal gains).
+The addition of $R_3$ to the otherwise standard noninverting amplifier configuration alters the feedback factor or noise gain of the circuit.
+The closed-loop gain is unchanged, but the feedback available for error correction is reduced by the distortion gain factor, thus extending the resolution by the same amount.
+Note that the input signal and load applied to the op amp are the same as with conventional feedback without $R_3$ .
+The value of $R_3$ should be kept small to minimize its effect on the distortion measurements.

-Validity of this technique can be verified by duplicating measurements at high gain and/or high frequency where the distortion is within the measurement capability of the test equipment.
+The validity of this technique can be verified by duplicating measurements at high gain and/or high frequency where the distortion is within the measurement capability of the test equipment.
 Measurements for this data sheet were made with an Audio Precision System Two distortion/noise analyzer, which greatly simplifies such repetitive measurements.
 The measurement technique can, however, be performed with manual distortion measurement instruments.